tomcritchlow/tomcritchlow.github.io/_posts/2017-01-26-f-yeah-side-projects.md

 ## The Thing Is, Even at Google, Most People Haven't Launched Something on the Web

 Over the years I've thought about this encounter a lot.
 Probably too much.
 Would I have gotten the job at Google without it?
-Maybe.
-We'll never know.
+Probably.

 But one thing I do know - from experience both inside Google and from running a consulting practice where I have been involved in interviewing and hiring a wide range of people.
 The thing I know is this: